neckutrek/practice/cpp/daily_practice.md

 forward =

   > Rvalue references allow a function to branch at compile time (via overload resolution) on the condition "Am I being called on an lvalue or an rvalue?"

+  > Things that are declared as rvalue reference can be lvalues or rvalues.
+The distinguishing criterion is: if it has a name, then it is an lvalue.
+Otherwise, it is an rvalue.

     void f(int&& a); // rvalue reference
     template<typename T> void f(T&& a); // forwarding/universal reference